 Activities undertaken on site could potentially have some localised and short-term noise impacts in proximity to the works.
 The works will, for example, require a range of ancillary plant, vehicles and NRMM.
 Noise will also be generated by the removal of steel, unloading materials, vehicle movement etc. As a result, there is potential for noise and vibration effects.

-However, the works are not located within a CNMA or CQA.
-While there are residential properties approx. 145m south, the majority of the works will also be completed utilising a daytime working programme, with only the installation / removal of temporary works structures being undertaken at night.
+However, the works are not located within a CNMA or CQA, and there are no NSRs within 300m of the scheme.
+Works will also be completed utilising a daytime working programme.
 Works with the potential to induce worst-case scenario noise and vibration (vehicle movements, material delivery, use of hand tools etc.) will also be intermittent, temporary, and short-lived.
 Given the nature of the works, no ground-borne vibration impacts have been forecast.
 The potential for disturbance will therefore be somewhat diminished.